cmirnow/Google-Cloud-Text-To-Speech-Ruby-CLI-App/README.md

 > This application supports SSML and two conversion formats: MP3 and WAV.

-> Attention, you will need to install Ruby and gem 'google-cloud-text_to_speech'.

 Languages Google Cloud TTS Ruby CLI App supports:
 - Deutsch (Deutschland)
 - English (United States)